iesxz-c/Milan/README.md

 ---

-# Discord Clone
+# FLASKI

 **Overview:**

-This project is a simplified Discord clone developed using Flask, HTML, CSS, SQLAlchemy, and SocketIO.
+This project is a simplified messaging app developed using Flask, HTML, CSS, SQLAlchemy, and SocketIO.
 It aims to provide users with a real-time chat platform where they can register, authenticate, and communicate with friends seamlessly.

 **Key Features:**